EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ### Optional: Installing the sample data

 If you're planning on developing some custom extension to Magento, or just play with it to get to know it better, you may want to add some sample data to it.
-Luckily, the Magento devs have graciously provided such a thing in the form of a composer package.
+Luckily, the Magento devs have graciously provided such a thing in the form of a Composer package.
 If you want, you can install it with this recipe:

 ```sh
 bin/magento sampledata:deploy